 - Formal semantics; Semantics with Applications is good.

 - Compilers.
 You'll need several resources for this; my personal favorites for an introductory text are Appel's ML book or Programming Language Pragmatics, and Muchnick's "Advanced Compiler Design and Implementation" is mandatory for an advanced understanding.
 All of the graph theory that you need for this type of work should be covered in books such as these.

 - Algorithms.
 I used several books; for a beginner's treatment I recommend Dasgupta, Papadimitriou, and Vazirani's "Algorithms" ; for an intermediate treatment I recommend MIT's 6.046J on Open CourseWare (which uses the famous Algorithms textbook) ; for an advanced treatment, I liked Algorithmics for Hard Problems .

 Mathematics: I was advantaged in that I did my undergraduate degree in the subject.
-Here's what I can recommend, given five years' worth of hindsight studying program analysis:
+Here's what I can recommend, given eleven years' worth of hindsight studying program analysis:

 - You run into abstract algebra a lot in program analysis as well as in cryptography, so it's best to begin with a solid foundation along those lines.
 There's a lot of debate as to what the best text is.
 If you're never touched the subject before, Gallian is very approachable, if not as deep and rigorous as something like Dummit and Foote .

 - Order theory is everywhere in program analysis.
 Introduction to Lattices and Order is the standard (read at least the first two chapters; the more you read, the better), but I recently picked up Lattices and Ordered Algebraic Structures and am enjoying it.

 - Complexity theory.
 Arora and Barak is recommended.